hmccl/fedora-linux-setup/README.md

 sudo dnf autoremove
 ```

-After reboot make shure that the system is up to date.
+After reboot make sure that the system is up to date.

 ## RPM Fusion